-Generally, do not share your salary history in a cover letter.
+Generally, do not share your salary history in a cover letter unless it's requested, with exceptions based on location.
 In most cases, if an employer asks for this information, you should follow the employer’s directions and provide it if you are in a location where it is legal for a company to ask.
 However, some cities and states prohibit employers from asking.
 In that case, you don't need to list it.

 Are Questions About Salary Legal?

 Keep in mind that, in some locations, it is illegal for employers to ask you anything related to your salary.
 Therefore, check out your state or city laws before responding.

 Again, don’t mention your salary history unless asked to.
 In your cover letter, you want to focus on why you are a good fit for the job, rather than talking about salary.
 You also don’t want to put yourself in a corner, salary-wise.
 If you say your current salary, it might be harder to negotiate for better compensation later on.

 However, if an employer asks you to include a salary history, there are several options for providing information.
 You could ignore the request, but employers want job candidates to follow directions.
 Not answering could lose you a job interview.

 Include a Description of Your Salary or a Range